The Family Educational Rights and Privacy Act

 The College is not required to permit students to inspect and review confidential letters and recommendations placed in their files prior to January 1, 1975, provided those letters were collected under established policies of confidentiality and were used only for the purposes for which they were collected.

-Students who believe that their education records contain information that is inaccurate or misleading, or is otherwise in violation of their privacy or other rights must make a written request to the Director of Records and Registration/Registrar, who will in turn communicate directly with the custodians of the records in question.
-If the custodians of the records in question are in agreement with the student request, the appropriate records will be amended.
-If not, the student will be notified, in writing, within 15 business days that the records will not be amended; and will be informed by the custodians of the records in question of the right to a formal hearing.
+Students who believe that their Education Records contain information that is inaccurate or misleading, or that is otherwise in violation of their privacy or other rights must make a written request to the Registrar, who will in turn communicate directly with the custodians of the Education Records in question.
+If the custodians of the Education Records in question are in agreement with the student's request, then the appropriate Education Records will be amended.
+If not, the student will be notified, in writing, within 15 business days that the Education Records will not be amended, and will be informed by the custodians of the Education Records in question of the right to a formal hearing.
 A student request for a formal hearing must be made in writing to the Vice President of Student Affairs and Enrollment Management who, within 15 business days after receiving such request, will inform the student of the date, place, and time of the hearing.
-The student may present evidence relevant to the issues raised and may be assisted or represented at the hearing by one or more persons of his or her choice, including an attorney, at the student’s expense.
+The student may present evidence relevant to the issues raised and may be assisted or represented at the hearing by one or more persons of their choice, including an attorney, at the student’s expense.

-The hearing panel which will adjudicate such challenges will be composed of the Vice President of Academic Affairs and Provost, the Vice President for Student Affairs and Enrollment Management, and the Director of Records and Registration/Registrar.
-If a member of the hearing panel has a direct interest in the outcome of the hearing, the President of Montgomery County Community College will replace the member with an individual who does not have a direct interest in the outcome of the hearing.
+The hearing panel that will adjudicate such challenges will be composed of the Vice President of Academic Affairs, the Vice President of Engagement and Student Experience, and the Registrar.
+If a member of the hearing panel has a direct interest in the outcome of the hearing, then the President of the College will replace that member with an individual who does not have a direct interest in the outcome of the hearing.
+No panel member may have any personal knowledge of or relationship with the student complainant.

 Notification of Rights under FERPA

-1. The right to inspect and review the student’s education records within 45 days of the College receiving a request for access.
+1. The right to inspect and review the student’s Education Records within 45 days of the College receiving a request for access.

-4. The right to consent to disclosures of personally identifiable information contained in the student’s education records, except to the extent that FERPA authorizes disclosure without consent as indicated below:
+4. The right to consent to disclosures of Personally Identifiable Information contained in the student’s Education Records, except to the extent that FERPA authorizes disclosure without consent as indicated below:

-1. To school officials who have a legitimate educational interest in the record.
+1. To school officials who have a Legitimate Educational Interest in the record.

 2. To officials of another school where the student seeks or intends to enroll, or where the student is already enrolled if the disclosure is for purposes related to the student’s enrollment or transfer.

-3. To authorized representatives of the U.S. Comptroller General, the U.S. Attorney General, the U.S. Secretary of Education, or State and local educational authorities, such as a State postsecondary authority that is responsible for supervising the College’s State-supported education programs.
-Disclosures under this provision may be made in connection with an audit or evaluation of Federal- or State-supported education programs, or for the enforcement of or compliance with Federal legal requirements that relate to those programs.
-These entities may make further disclosures of Personally Identifiable Information to outside entities that are designated by them as their authorized representatives to conduct any audit, evaluation, or enforcement or compliance activity on their behalf.
+3. To Authorized Representatives of the U.S. Comptroller General, the U.S. Attorney General, the U.S. Secretary of Education, or State and local educational authorities, such as a State postsecondary authority that is responsible for supervising the College’s State-supported Education Programs.
+Disclosures under this provision may be made in connection with an audit or evaluation of Federal- or State-supported Education Programs, or for the enforcement of or compliance with Federal legal requirements that relate to those programs.
+These entities may make further disclosures of Personally Identifiable Information to outside entities that are designated by them as their Authorized Representatives to conduct any audit, evaluation, or enforcement or compliance activity on their behalf.

 6. To accrediting organizations to carry out their accrediting functions.